praveens-git-bit/Build2024-FabricDocument/exercise1.md

 ![Datawarehouse.](mediaNew/df1.png)

+**Note:** *If Copilot needs additional context to understand your query, consider rephrasing the prompt to include more details.*

 9. Scroll to the right hand side and observe the **GrossRevenue** and **NetRevenue** columns (**there are some empty rows with null values**).

 ![Datawarehouse.](mediaNew/DFData12.png)